 The metal band Spiritbox makes some very spicy stuff.
 You should check them out.
 I get my gear from all kinds of places.
 I use Etsy for secondhand stuff, and Flatspot for new gear.
 I also get a lot from charity shops.
 Can’t beat the charity steaze!

 What artists do you like?

 A specific artist I've recently discovered is Jack Devereux.
-He’s a guy from Melbourne that draws in a minimalist style, linking many faces into each other in a myriad of cool ways.
+He’s a guy from Melbourne that draws in a minimalist style, linking many faces into each other in lots of cool ways.
 You should take a look at his work.

 Now, to really get to know you and probe your secret areas, some quick-fire questions randomly selected by the TOC-2000 supercomputer.

 One - I can do a Rubik’s cube one-handed.
 Two - I play guitar and have done since I was seven.
 And three - I can say the really long name of that train station in Wales: Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.